friquerette/snapcefa/README.md

 Create the feature module CefaSnaps, all the component for CefaSnap are moved inside this new module\
 Create a landing page module\
 \
+Lesson 12\
+Lazy loading, routing technical depend on the architecture in module.
+The module will be loaded when the user will need of it\
+The CefaSnapsModule will implemente this lazy loading.
+It will need to handle his own routing.
+A new cefa-snaps-routing.module is created\
+All the route will be handle here by RouterModule.forChild().
+It cant be handle by RouterModule.forRoot() which is call only once by root\
+The module CefaSnapsModule is lazy load like this (by the routing) :\
+{ path: 'cefasnaps', loadChildren: () => import('./cefa-snaps/cefa-snaps.module').then(m => m.CefaSnapsModule)},\
+The CefaSnapsModule is not load any more by the main module in the import part\
+And the lazy loading is generate a separate bundle javascript for the module\
+\